-His main research and teaching interests include the history and circulation of Śaiva and Buddhist tantric traditions in South and Southeast Asia; Yoga Studies; Indian Philosophy; Balinese Hinduism; religious history of Java and Bali from the premodern to the modern period; and wider cultural and historical dynamics of intra-Asian maritime connectivity.
+His main research and teaching interests include the history and circulation of Śaiva and Buddhist tantric traditions in South and Southeast Asia; Yoga Studies; Indian Philosophy; the religious history of Java and Bali from the premodern to the modern period in the light of textual sources; and wider cultural and historical dynamics of intra-Asian maritime connectivity.

 Institutional personal webpage: https://prosopo.ephe.fr/andrea-acri

-List of Publications and PDFs at: https://ephe.academia.edu/AndreaAcri
+Selected Publications and PDFs at: https://ephe.academia.edu/AndreaAcri